TSVRtheProg/Real-Time-Face-Mask-Detection-System/README.md

 The dataset consists of images categorized into two classes: "with_mask" and "without_mask".
 The images were preprocessed to a target size of 224x224 pixels before being fed into the model.

-# Face Mask Detection Project

 ## Steps to Perform

 ### 1. Installation 🛠️
-To get started with this project, we installed the necessary dependencies:
+To get started with this project, install the necessary dependencies:
 - `imutils`
 - `opencv-python`
 - `tensorflow`

 ### 2. Model Training 🧠
 The face mask detection model was built using the MobileNetV2 architecture, which is a lightweight and efficient convolutional neural network.
-The model was fine-tuned on our dataset to classify images into the two categories.
+The model was fine-tuned on the dataset to classify images into the two categories.

 **Key Steps in Model Training:**